weeping & gnashing of teeth.

 3. When it's time for harvest, the angels will separate the good crop from the bad.
 (This will happen at the cycle of ONE harvest - the same seeds that JESUS planted are the ones that remain while the weeds get burned up.
 There are not several seasons, or several plantings.
 Just one.)

 4. The good plants that have matured enter the kingdom, while the bad burn in fire.
 The good are those who remained faithful to Him, bearing fruit, while they waiting for harvest time.
 The bad are those who rejected Him and tried to choke out the good plants.
-The Pharisee and those who rejects and oppressed His followers.
+The Pharisees and those who reject and oppress His followers.
 In THAT time period.

 47 “Again, the kingdom of heaven is like a dragnet cast into the sea, and gathering fish of every kind; 48 and when it was filled, they drew it up on the beach; and they sat down, and gathered the good fish into containers, but the bad they threw away.
 49 “So it will be at the end of the age; the angels shall come forth, and take out the wicked from among the righteous, 50 and will cast them into the furnace of fire; there shall be weeping and gnashing of teeth.